sdwebui-extensions/LanPaint/README.md

 (Tricks 1: You can emphasize the character by copy it's image multiple times with Photoshop.
 Here I have made one extra copy.)

-(Tricks 2: Use prompts like multiple views, multiple angles, clone, turnaround.)
+(Tricks 2: Use prompts like multiple views, multiple angles, clone, turnaround.
+Use LanPaint's Prompt first mode (does not support Flux))

 (Tricks 3: Remeber LanPaint can in-paint: Mask non-consistent regions and try again!)